-- A: For the divestiture to be tax-free to MetLife and its stockholders, current U.S. federal income tax law generally requires, among other things, that MetLife distribute to its security holders stock of RGA having the right to elect at least 80% of the members of the RGA board of directors.
+A: For the divestiture to be tax-free to MetLife and its stockholders, current U.S. federal income tax law generally requires, among other things, that MetLife distribute to its security holders stock of RGA having the right to elect at least 80% of the members of the RGA board of directors.
 Accordingly, RGA will engage in the recapitalization such that, after the recapitalization, RGA's outstanding equity capital structure will consist of RGA class A common stock and RGA class B common stock.
-The RGA class A common stock will be identical in all respects to RGA's current common stock, and will also be identical in all respects to the RGA class B common stock (including with respect to dividends and voting on matters other than director-related matters), and will vote together as a single class, except with respect to certain limited matters required by Missouri law described below, and except that: - holders of RGA class A common stock, voting together as a single class, will be entitled to elect no more than 20% of the directors of RGA; - holders of RGA class B common stock, voting together as a single class, will be entitled to elect at least 80% of the directors of RGA; - there will be a separate vote by class on any proposal to convert RGA class B common stock into RGA class A common stock; and - holders of more than 15% of the RGA class B common stock will be restricted to 15% of the voting power of the outstanding RGA class B common stock with respect to directors if they do not also hold an equal or greater proportion of RGA class A common stock (see "Proposal Two: RGA Class B Significant Holder Voting Limitation").
+The RGA class A

+- common stock will be identical in all respects to RGA's current common stock, and will also be identical in all respects to the RGA class B common stock (including with respect to dividends and voting on matters other than director-related matters), and will vote together as a single class, except with respect to certain limited matters required by Missouri law described below and, except that, in each case: - holders of RGA class A common stock, voting together as a single class, will be entitled to elect no more than 20% of the directors of RGA; - holders of RGA class B common stock, voting together as a single class, will be entitled to elect at least 80% of the directors of RGA; - there will be a separate vote by class on any proposal to convert RGA class B common stock into RGA class A common stock; and - holders of more than 15% of the RGA class B common stock will be restricted to 15% of the voting power of the outstanding RGA class B common stock with respect to directors if they do not also hold an equal or greater proportion of RGA class A common stock (see "The Transactions - RGA Special Meeting and Proposals").

 If, for example, the RGA board of directors were to consist of five directors, four would be designated for election by the holders of the RGA class B common stock and one would be designated for election by the holders of the RGA class A common stock.
-Following the recapitalization and prior to completion of the exchange offer, MetLife and its subsidiaries will hold all of the outstanding shares of RGA class B common stock and thus MetLife can distribute to its security holders RGA stock having the right to elect at least 80% of the members of the RGA board of directors.
+Following the recapitalization and prior to the completion of the exchange offer, MetLife and its subsidiaries will hold all of the outstanding shares of RGA class B common stock and thus MetLife can distribute to its security holders RGA stock having the right to elect 80% of the members of the RGA board of directors.

-Holders of RGA class A common stock and RGA class B common stock will be entitled to receive the same per share consideration in any subsequent reclassification of shares or in any merger or consolidation of RGA with any other company.
+Upon the recapitalization, holders of RGA class A common stock and RGA class B common stock will be entitled to receive the same per share consideration in any reorganization or in any merger, share exchange, consolidation or combination of RGA with any other company (except for such differences as may be permitted with respect to their existing rights to elect directors).